Serving as Executor

 -

-I'm The Executor - Do I Need to Hire a Lawyer?
+I'm the Executor—Do I Need to Hire a Lawyer?

-Many executors are able to wrap up an estate themselves, without hiring a probate lawyer.
+Sometimes executors are able to wrap up an estate themselves, without hiring a probate lawyer.

 -